Restore An Old Beetle

 Best Year Beetle To Restore

 During the air-cooled Beetle's 65-year production run, more than 21 million were built world-wide.
-Every year classic Beetle has their good points and bad points.
+Every model year has it's good points and bad points.

 ____________________________________________